 Click the Add SAML role button.

 Enter a role name in the Role field.
-This role name must begin with DAG- and have a corresponding, identically named group in Active Directory.
+This role name must begin with the Group Prefix you'll define below and have a corresponding, identically named group in Active Directory.
 Add organization access and permissions to this role as needed.
 Click the Create admin button when finished.

 Click Save changes on the "Administrators" page.